Mantras of the Indian Sanskrit language are energy-based sound formulas. Learn how this ancient spiritual technology can benefit your life.

 One gains this level of grounding and centering after about a year of daily practice.
 Without this foundation, using sutras will be ineffectual at the least.
 A qualified instructor will only teach these types of advanced techniques when the student is “ready to learn.”
 It is especially true for practices that open the third eye.

 Catalog of Mantras

-Here is a short collection of some of the most useful mantras.
+Here is a short collection of some of the most valuable mantras.
 We will spell them phonetically and then show a rough translation or use.
 Remember, Sanskrit Mantras are energy-based sounds, not language-based.

 The simplest mantras are the “seed sounds.”
 These are the root sounds that form many of the longer mantras.
-In Hindu tradition, each seed sound was associated with an anthropomorphized deity.
+Hindu tradition associates an anthropomorphic deity with each seed sound.
 It gives the seed sound a personification to help one visualize and remember the meaning “behind the sound.”
 It doesn’t matter if you call these beings “principles,” “ancestors,” or “gods and goddesses.”
 What is essential is the power they represent.

 You can chant these seed sounds or repeat them mentally.
 The use of these seeds is best when following a 40-day approach.
 This method prescribes using the mantra for 40 days straight.
 Many teachers recommend chanting the mantra at least108 times.
 Some prefer doing it all day.

 Dum, pronounced “doom”: This is the seed for Durga’s feminine principle, which invokes protection from that which is feared.

 Eim, pronounced “I’m”: This is the seed sound of the feminine deity Saraswati who prevails over artistic and scientific endeavors, music, and education.
 The same principle governs the development and manifestation of spiritual knowledge, good education, memory and intelligence, and musical skills.